-Child injury law is a little bit different than regular adult personal injury situations, due to the natural curiosity and relative inexperience of young ones.
+Child injury law is a little bit different from regular adult personal injury situations, due to the natural curiosity and relative inexperience of young ones.
 In many cases, children simply don’t know better, and may do things that could lead to serious injury or even death.
 Children may not understand the consequences of their actions, or find themselves in situations that for an adult would not normally be hazardous.
 When the stage is set for a child to be hurt in a way that an adult should have foreseen, that situation or circumstance may be legally called an “attractive nuisance.”

 Defining an Attractive Nuisance